edo2021/VBA_Challenge/README.md

 Create a script that will loop through all the stocks for one year and output the following information.

-The ticker symbol.
+A.The ticker symbol.

-Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+B.Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

-The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+C.The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

-The total stock volume of the stock.
+D.The total stock volume of the stock.
-You should also have conditional formatting that will highlight positive change in green and negative change in red
+E. have conditional formatting that will highlight positive change in green and negative change in red